a film by Haim Tabakman

 To that end, Zohar Strauss as Aaron and Israeli heartthrob Ran Danker as Ezri say as much by way of eye movements and periods of silence, as they do with passionate embraces and words.
 That their love is an affront to those around them, goes without saying.
 Yet interestingly, it is here that screenwriter Merav Doster injects a critical subplot, having Aaron rebuke a women over her love for a man outside the promised suitor chosen by her father, all the while knowing that he himself is guilty of soiling the purity of the Mafia-like enforcers of the faith, he represents.
 Let he who is without sin cast the first stone - indeed.

-Laced with a plethora of emotions, let alone enough pathos to more than fill a multiplex, Tabakman has crafted a beautifully acted, deeply moving and remarkably thoughtful work, one that signals that being gay and an Orthodox Jew if not an oxymoron, is certainly a test of faith when face to face with the succulent temptation of the forbidden fruit of homosexual love.
-Simply stunning.
+Laced with a plethora of emotions, let alone enough pathos to more than fill a multiplex, Tabakman has crafted a beautifully acted and remarkably thoughtful work, one that signals that being gay and an Orthodox Jew if not an oxymoron, is certainly a test of faith when face to face with the succulent temptation of the forbidden fruit of homosexual love.
+Deeply moving, to say the least.

-DVD available 20.09.2010 as part of the Peccadillo Pictures catalogue
+available on DVD as part of the Peccadillo Pictures catalogue: 20.September.2010 / UK.

 starring: Zohar Strauss, Ran Danker, Tzahi Grad, Tinkerbell, Isaac Sharry,

-Avi Grainik, Eva Zrihen-Attali, Haim Zanati, Mati Atlas, Iftach Ofir
+Avi Grainik, Eva Zrihen-Attali, Haim Zanati, Mati Atlas and Iftach Ofir.

 Copyright 2010 David Hall - www.gaycelluloid.com.